hamedpardazesh2020/ai_chat_bot/README.md

 > docker compose -f docker/docker-compose.yml --profile mcp build mcp-ham3d
 > docker compose -f docker/docker-compose.yml --profile mcp run --rm mcp-ham3d
 > ```

->
-> Populate the `HAM3D_DB_*` variables in `.env` (or pass them inline) before
-> running the container so the server can connect to your database.
+Populate the `HAM3D_DB_*` variables with valid credentials before running the container so the server can connect to your database.
+You can copy `mcp_servers/.env.ham3d.example` to `mcp_servers/.env.ham3d` and update the values, then load them via `set -a && source mcp_servers/.env.ham3d`.

 Do not append a filesystem path after `-m`; Python expects an importable module name and will raise `No module named ...` if a path is provided.

-> **Tip:** Storing the credentials in `.env` is convenient, but Python will not
+> **Tip:** Storing the credentials in `mcp_servers/.env.ham3d` (or another
+> dedicated env file) is convenient, but Python will not automatically load that
-> automatically load that file when you start the MCP server directly.
-Source
+> file when you start the MCP server directly.
+Source the file yourself
-> the file yourself (`set -a && source .env`) or run the command through a
+> (`set -a && source mcp_servers/.env.ham3d`) or run the command through a
-> helper such as `python -m dotenv run -- python -m mcp_servers.ham3d_mysql` so
+> helper such as
+> `python -m dotenv run --dotenv-path mcp_servers/.env.ham3d -- python -m mcp_servers.ham3d_mysql`
-> the environment variables are populated before the module imports.
+> so the environment variables are populated before the module imports.

 Choose the LLM the agent should attach: